tripal/tripal/README.txt

 Step 1: Put the site in maintenance mode.

-Step 3: Disable tripal modules
+Step 2: Disable tripal modules.
+Disabling the core module will disable all other Tripal modules:

   drush pm-disable tripal_core